Semantics

 11. Because styling state is easier

-Consider the following HTML:
+Consider this HTML:

 <a class="padding-left-20 red" href="#"></a>